 Erika Lindgren Liljenstolpe, fiddle, and Cecilia Österholm, nyckelharpa, became a duo in 2002.
 They have their roots in the folk music tradition of Uppland.
-Together, they have given concerts and toured frequently in Sweden and abroad, and have released three albums, “Pärlor” 2004, ”Örhängen” 2007 (www.tongang.se), and ”Polska till Vendelsjön” 2015 (Do Music records) which have all received very good reviews.
+Together, they have given concerts and toured frequently in Sweden and abroad, and have released four albums, “Pärlor” 2004, ”Örhängen” 2007 (www.tongang.se), ”Polska till Vendelsjön” 2015 (Do Music records), and Allegro Violento 2019 (Gammalthea) which have all received very good reviews.
 They have played in various contexts: folk music festivals in Europé and USA, radio and TV performances, in more intimate settings such as in churches and clubs.
 The duo has also collaborated with musicians from other genres such as with Benny Andersson from Abba and opera singer Malena Ernman.
 Every now and then they give workshops in Swedish folk Music.

 - Villa san Michele, Capri 2012.